ngboonpin/GettingAndCleaningData/CodeBook.md

 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+##Work/Transformation
+* read variable names, variables(data), activities, subject and store them at their respective data frame
+* Set variable names to test and train data frame
+* Add column subject and activity to test and train data frame using cbind
+* combine test and train data frame using rbind
+* select only mean and std variable for further processing by using grepl function and subsetting
+* applying merge function to bring activity name to data frame preprared at previous step
+* remove column Activity (code)
+* rename column to have more meaningful name using gsub
+  * t -> time
+  * f -> frequency
+  * Acc -> Accelerometer
+  * Gyro -> Gyroscope
+  * Mag -> Magnitude
+  * BodyBody -> Body
+* prepare tidy data frame by apply aggregate function, basically it averages all std and mean variables and group by Subject, Activity_Name
+* last step is to output tidy data to text file

 ##Variables

 Subject